 It’s the week of re:Invent 2014 in Las Vegas, probably the most important event by AWS for the whole year.
 During the first re:Invent day yesterday, Andy Jassy, Senior Vice President of AWS, announced a lot of new services and major improvements to the existing AWS services.
 It’s good news for developers, given that many of them are aimed at code management and deployment, but in general they look like a very nice addition to the set of services already available on AWS.

 So, let’s take a closer look at the brand new AWS services that Amazon announced.
 Some of them are live already, and you can start taking advantage of their’s new features.

 Aurora for Amazon RDS

 Aurora is a brand new MySQL-compatible, relational database engine.
-It is strongly ispired by a good mix of high performance and low costs.
-According to Amazon’s claims, it provides up to five times better performance than MySQL at a price point one tenth that of a commercial database, with an overall high availability.
+It is strongly inspired by a good mix of high performance and low costs.
+According to Amazon’s claims, it provides up to five times better performance than MySQL at a price point one-tenth that of a commercial database, with an overall high availability.
 Being a database engine for RDS, it’s not a brand new service, rather an option for the existing AWS relational DBMS, so it benefits from all the other features and characteristics of RDS.
 The huge performance claimed by Amazon is based on a tight integration of the database engine with an SSD-based virtualized storage layer purpose-built for database workloads.
 This reduces writes to the storage system, minimizing lock contention and eliminating delays created by database process threads.

 - MySQL Compatible Database engine.